minkeymouse/nowcasting-kr/STATUS.md

 ## Report Status

 - **Structure**: ✅ **FINALIZED** - Complete (Introduction, Methodology, Results (Forecasting, Nowcasting, Performance), Discussion, Issues, Appendix)
-- **Tables**: ✅ **FINALIZED** - All 7 tables generated and verified:
+- **Tables**: ✅ **GENERATED FROM CURRENT DATA** - All 7 tables exist and are generated from current experiment results:
   - tab_dataset_params.tex (dataset details and model parameters)
-  - tab_forecasting_results.tex (forecasting results by model-target, average across horizons)
+  - tab_forecasting_results.tex (forecasting results by model-target, average across horizons, generated from aggregated_results.csv)
-  - tab_nowcasting_backtest.tex (nowcasting backtest results, currently N/A due to failed experiments)
+  - tab_nowcasting_backtest.tex (nowcasting backtest results, correctly shows N/A for all failed backtests)
-  - 4 appendix tables (detailed results per target and averaged)
+  - 4 appendix tables (detailed results per target and averaged, generated from aggregated_results.csv)
+  - **Note**: Tables are correctly generated from current data, but results may be outdated since models are not trained.
+Will need regeneration after new experiments are run.
-- **Plots**: ✅ **FINALIZED** - All 10 plots generated and verified:
+- **Plots**: ✅ **GENERATED FROM CURRENT DATA** - All 10 plots exist and are generated from current experiment results:
-  - 3 forecast_vs_actual plots (one per target)
+  - 3 forecast_vs_actual plots (one per target, generated from comparison results)
-  - accuracy_heatmap.png (standardized RMSE heatmap)
+  - accuracy_heatmap.png (standardized RMSE heatmap, generated from aggregated_results.csv)
-  - horizon_trend.png (performance trend by horizon)
+  - horizon_trend.png (performance trend by horizon, generated from comparison results)
   - 3 nowcasting_comparison plots (one per target, placeholders due to failed experiments)
   - 3 nowcasting_trend_error plots (one per target, placeholders due to failed experiments)
+  - **Note**: Plots are correctly generated from current data, but results may be outdated since models are not trained.
+Will need regeneration after new experiments are run.
 - **Content**: ✅ **FINALIZED** - All report sections finalized:
   - All table and figure references verified and correct
-  - All implemented code improvements documented (DDFM improvements, CUDA fixes, etc.)
+  - All implemented code improvements documented (DDFM improvements including mult_epoch_pretrain and batch_size, CUDA fixes, etc.)
   - Current experimental state accurately documented (models not trained, backtests failed, ARIMA issues)
   - Report accurately reflects limitations and next steps
 - **Status**: ✅ **FINALIZED** - Report sections are complete and finalized.
 All tables, plots, and references are verified.
-Report accurately documents current state and implemented improvements.
+Tables and plots are correctly generated from current data (though results may be outdated).
+Report accurately documents current state and all implemented improvements.
 Will need updates after experiments verify fixes and test DDFM improvements.
 LaTeX compilation available (optional: `cd nowcasting-report && ./compile.sh` - Agent cannot execute scripts, but compilation can be done manually)